GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 .. _response-buffer-size:

 **response-buffer-size=nnn**
-    Defines the maximum number of bytes that will be buffered for a response in the Apache child processes when proxying the response body from the WSGI application.
-The default size is 65536 bytes.
-Be careful increasing this to provide extra buffering of responses as it contributes to the runtime memory size of the Apache child processes.
+    Acts as a coarse upper bound, in bytes, on how much response content is passed down the output filter chain without a flush when proxying a response body from the WSGI application.
+If this many bytes are passed without a flush occurring for another reason, a flush is forced.
+The default is 8388608 bytes (8 MB), and if specified the value must be at least 65536 bytes.

+    Its only purpose is to bound a downstream output filter that buffers response data without draining it, capping such buffering to roughly this many bytes per request.
+The Apache core output filter already bounds normal in-memory buffering of the response in the Apache child processes, so the default is set high and the guard does not affect normal operation.
+Setting it low forces frequent flushes that can interfere with a downstream pacing or batching output filter such as ``mod_ratelimit`` (see ``response-flush-delay``), so it should only be reduced if you specifically need to cap such a filter.

 .. _response-socket-timeout:

 **response-socket-timeout=nnn**
-    Defines the maximum number of seconds allowed to pass before timing out on a write operation back to the HTTP client when the response buffer has filled and data is being forcibly flushed.
+    Defines the maximum number of seconds allowed to pass before timing out on a write operation back to the HTTP client when transferring the response body.
 Defaults to 0 seconds indicating that it will default to the value of the ``socket-timeout`` option.

+.. _response-flush-delay:

+**response-flush-delay=nnn**
+    Defines, in **milliseconds**, how long mod_wsgi will wait for further response data to arrive from the daemon process before flushing the data already read out to the HTTP client.
+Defaults to 5 milliseconds.

+    When proxying a response back from a daemon process, mod_wsgi reads the data as it becomes available and would otherwise flush to the client every time the daemon socket momentarily ran dry.
+During a bulk transfer that emptying is usually just an artefact of timing, and flushing on it defeats a downstream output filter that paces or batches data, most notably ``mod_ratelimit`` (whose ``RATE_LIMIT`` filter is forced to emit a short write on every flush and so throttles the response far below the configured rate).
+Waiting a brief period for more data lets mod_wsgi coalesce it into larger writes so such a filter can do its job, while a genuinely idle application still has its partial output flushed within the delay so streaming responses remain responsive.

+    The default of 5 milliseconds is comfortably longer than the time it takes the local daemon process to produce more data during an active transfer, so it does not affect throughput, while bounding any extra latency added to a paused streaming response to that same small value.

+    Setting the value to 0 disables the wait, so data is flushed on any momentary stall.
+This is generally not recommended.
+In particular, do not set it to 0 when a downstream pacing or batching output filter such as ``mod_ratelimit`` is in use: doing so reintroduces a flush on every momentary stall, which prevents such a filter from accumulating full-size writes and can throttle responses far below the configured rate.
+A value of 0 is only appropriate for latency-sensitive streaming where no such filter is present and even a few milliseconds of flush delay must be avoided.

+    Note that, unlike the various ``*-timeout`` options which are expressed in seconds, this option is expressed in milliseconds because the useful values are far smaller than one second.

 .. _server-metrics: